carmelom/trimos-dash/README.md

-# Physdash
+# Mode solver Dashboard

-A dashboard of physics calculators
+A dashboard to visualize normal modes of trapped ions - powered by TRIMOS[^1]

-## List of calculators

-Current and future:

-- [ ] Modes of an ion chain
-- [ ] Rabi couplings
-- [ ] Stark shifts and optical potentials
-- [ ] ...

 ## Requirements